 The research process

-- Understand the current evidence on public transport and neurodivergence
+- Understand the current evidence on public transport and neurodivergence.

-- Identify barriers and challenges neurodivergent people face when using public transport and the gaps between community needs and service provision
+- Identify barriers and challenges neurodivergent people face when using public transport and the gaps between community needs and service provision.

-- Evaluate the impact of inaccessible public transport on the wellbeing of neurodivergent people
+- Evaluate the impact of inaccessible public transport on the well-being of neurodivergent people.

-- Make recommendations about how public transport services can be more inclusive of autistic and fellow neurodivergent people
+- Make recommendations about how public transport services can be more inclusive of autistic and fellow neurodivergent people.

-- Reviewing existing academic and transport industry research into neurodivergence and public transport use
+- Reviewing existing academic and transport industry research into neurodivergence and public transport use.

-- Hosting a community consultation to learn from neurodivergent people about the barriers and challenges to accessing and using public transport
+- Hosting a community consultation to learn from neurodivergent people about the barriers and challenges to accessing and using public transport.

-- Running a large-scale community-wide survey about their public transport use
+- Running a large-scale community-wide survey about their public transport use.

-- Creating evidence-based guidance for transport providers about how to make their services inclusive and accessible
+- Creating evidence-based guidance for transport providers about how to make their services inclusive and accessible.

-- Producing a white paper on public transport and neurodivergence that sets out recommendations for future work
+- Producing a white paper on public transport and neurodivergence that sets out recommendations for future work.

 How it’s making more of a difference